How to Use the Google Sheets IF THEN Formula [Easy Guide]

 Conclusion

-Now we know how to write an IF statement in Google Sheets.
-If this guide didn’t answer all the questions you had about the Google Sheets IF THEN formula, we’d recommend checking out our Google Sheets IFS function guide next.
+Now, you should know how to write a proper IF statement.
+If this guide didn’t answer all the questions you had about the Google Sheets IF THEN formula, we’d recommend checking out the related content below.

 Most Popular Posts